On Mission for Christmas (2016)

 If there is a day that has uniformly been seized by churches to celebrate the birth of Christ, it has been Christmas Eve.
 For many years, Christmas Eve has been the day of choice for the communal celebration among Christians of the birth of Christ.

-Christmas Eve services are a last bastion against the rampant materialism and secularism that threatens to overwhelm the true meaning of the season, keeping the birth of Christ in the center of our hearts and celebrations.
+Christmas Eve services are a last bastion against the rampant materialism and secularism that threatens to overwhelm the true meaning of the season, and serve to keep the birth of Christ in the center of our hearts and celebrations.

 As a result, we need to ask ourselves – as Toys “R” Us did – “How big can we make this?”